Osaka wins first of 2 matches in a busy day at Italian Open

 In 2015, Kyrgios insulted Stan Wawrinka with crude remarks during a match in Montreal.
 He was fined $12,500 and given a suspended 28-day ban.
 He also attracted criticism for deciding not to play at the Olympics because of a spat with an Australian team official, and for firing back at retired players who have offered advice.

-Earlier, Roger Federer, Rafael Nadal, Novak Djokovic all advanced in the first of their two matches Thursday, while Naomi Osaka won twice to reach the quarterfinals and hold on to the No. 1 ranking.
+Naomi Osaka also won twice to hold on to the No. 1 ranking.

-A rainout on Wednesday backed up play, causing the title contenders to try to win their double-headers as efficiently as possible to save energy.
+Against Federer, Coric missed forehands into the net on both of his match points in the tiebreaker.
+Federer converted his second match point when he forced Coric to hit a difficult, low volley into the net.

-Federer saved all seven break points he faced to beat Joao Sousa 6-4, 6-3, then was to play Borna Coric for a spot in the quarterfinals.
+The 22-year-old Coric was playing his only match of the day and appeared fresher than the 37-year-old Federer at times.
+Coric won more points than Federer — 107-95 — but Federer, the 20-time Grand Slam champion, won when it counted.

 Spanish veteran Fernando Verdasco spent nearly five hours on court over six sets to get by Dominic Thiem and Karen Khachanov and reach the last eight.